berry-cs/sinbad/tutorials/racket/bikeshare2-trips.md

 ## Constructing Nested Data

 When fetching data from our data source, we will need to do more than just apply the `make-trip` constructor in the `fetch` expression.
-Since we have nested structures, and want to represent the trip duration in minutes rather than second, we'll need to define our own "constructor-ish" function to  use that with the `fetch` operator.
+Since we have nested structures, and want to represent the trip duration in minutes rather than second, we'll need to define our own constructor-like function to  use  with the `fetch` operator.

 1. Define a function named `make-trip/data` that constructs a proper `trip` structure from several pieces of data taken as parameters: